• Loading stock data...

 Jesse Johnson-Imagn Images

-The WNBA and Women’s National Basketball Player’s Association are not expected to ratify a new collective bargaining agreement by the Friday deadline.
+The WNBA and Women’s National Basketball Players Association are not expected to ratify a new collective bargaining agreement by the Friday deadline.

 “We have worked hard to be able to say on Friday, we did it.
 Unfortunately, that’s not going to happen,” Drake said.
 “In a dance, it takes two to tango.
 And it has been difficult to find a beat, to find a rhythm and to find the same sense of urgency [from the league], just to be frank, to get this done.”

 The league vehemently denied the union’s assertion that urgency has been lacking on their part.
-In a statement to FOS, a league spokesperson said their most recent proposal was made to the WNBPA on October 1.
-The union’s response, according to the league, came October 27.
+In a statement to FOS, a league spokesperson said their most recent proposal was made to the WNBPA on Oct.
+1. The union’s response, according to the league, came Oct.
+27.

 “Throughout this process, we have been clear that our top priority is reaching a new collective bargaining agreement that addresses players’ ask for significant increases in pay, benefits and enhancements to their experience, while ensuring the long-term growth and success of the league and its teams,” a spokesperson for the WNBA said.
 “We urge the Players Association to spend less time disseminating public misinformation and more time joining us in constructive engagement across the table.”

-In response, WNBPA executive director Terri Carmichael Jackson accused the league of “running out the clock,” and putting “lipstick on a pig” as they continue to push a proposal that isn’t based on a revenue sharing system like the NBA’s.
+In response, WNBPA executive director Terri Carmichael Jackson accused the league of “running out the clock” and putting “lipstick on a pig” as they continue to push a proposal that isn’t based on a revenue-sharing system like the NBA’s.

-“We are being so grossly almost taken advantage of, and it should be illegal,” Lynx forward Napheesa Collier told Glamour magazine in a recent interview.
+“We are being so grossly almost taken advantage of, and it should be illegal,” Minnesota Lynx forward Napheesa Collier told Glamour magazine in a recent interview.
 “The amount of money that Caitlin Clark has made the league is insane, and she’s getting 0% of it because we have no rev share.
 She gets less than $80,000 a year, and she’s bringing in, like, hundreds of millions of dollars.
 It’s insane.”

 Multiple meetings have taken place in October and will continue this week ahead of the Friday deadline.

 If and when Friday arrives with no agreement, there are multiple paths forward.
-The first is an extension of the current CBA,which both sides would have to agree to, as they did in 2019.
+The first is an extension of the current CBA, which both sides would have to agree to, as they did in 2019.
 A 60-day extension led to the ratification of a new CBA just ahead of free agency in 2020.

 If both parties do not agree to an extension, they could continue negotiations in good faith without a CBA in place, as is common in labor negotiations.

-The last time the WNBA had a multi-team expansion draft was in 2000 when it welcomed the Indiana Fever, Seattle Storm, Miami Sol, and the previous iteration of the Portland Fire.
+The last time the WNBA had a multi-team expansion draft was in 2000, when it welcomed the Indiana Fever, Seattle Storm, Miami Sol, and the previous iteration of the Portland Fire.

 Without a CBA in place, though, it’s impossible to design rules for an expansion draft.